uw-dims/dims-ad/docs/source/systemwidedecisions.rst

 alone small- and medium-sized businesses and volunteer incident response groups.)

-(For information on all of these topics, see the `Containerization, Virtualization, "Microservice Architectures"`_ section of the PI's home page.)
+(For more information on all of these topics, see the `Containerization, Virtualization, "Microservice Architectures"`_ section of the PI's home page.)